Hawker Hunter Tower Bridge incident

-The Hawker Hunter Tower Bridge incident occurred on 5 April 1968, when Royal Air Force (RAF) Hawker Hunter pilot Alan Pollock performed unauthorised low flying over several London landmarks and then flew through the span of Tower Bridge on the River Thames.
+The Hawker Hunter Tower Bridge incident occurred on 5 April 1968, when Flight Lieutenant Alan Pollock (1936-2025), a Royal Air Force (RAF) Hawker Hunter pilot, performed unauthorised low flying over several London landmarks and then flew through the span of Tower Bridge on the River Thames.
 His actions were to mark the 50th anniversary of the founding of the RAF and as a demonstration against the Ministry of Defence for not recognising it.

 Upon landing Pollock was arrested and later invalided out of the RAF on medical grounds, which avoided a court martial.

 Background

-In the 1960s, the Ministry of Defence saw a shifting emphasis from manned aircraft towards guided missiles, originating from the 1957 Defence White Paper by then-Minister of Defence Duncan Sandys.
+In the 1960s, the Ministry of Defence saw a shifting emphasis from crewed aircraft towards guided missiles, originating from the 1957 Defence White Paper by Minister of Defence Duncan Sandys.
 The British aircraft industry had slipped into general decline, and morale in the Royal Air Force (RAF) was low.
 Flight Lieutenant Alan Pollock, a flight commander in No. 1 (Fighter) Squadron RAF, was further displeased that no aerial displays had been planned to mark the RAF's 50th anniversary.

 On 1 April 1968, Pollock and other members of No. 1 Squadron took part in anniversary leaflet raids on other RAF stations and on 4 April visited the soon-to-be-closed RAF Tangmere in West Sussex, where they performed a display.

 Incident

 On 5 April 1968, Pollock decided on his own initiative to mark the occasion of the RAF anniversary with an unauthorised display.
 His flight left RAF Tangmere to return to RAF West Raynham in Norfolk, a route that took them over London.
-Immediately after takeoff, Pollock left the flight and flew low level.
-Having "beaten up" Dunsfold Aerodrome (Hawker's home airfield), he then took his Hawker Hunter FGA.9 (XF442), a single-seater, ground-attack jet fighter, over London at low level, and circled the Houses of Parliament three times as a demonstration against Prime Minister Harold Wilson's government, whose defence cuts had impacted the RAF.
-Pollock continued and dipped his wings over the Royal Air Force Memorial on the Embankment, and finally flew under the top span of Tower Bridge.
+Immediately after takeoff, Pollock left the flight and flew at a low level.
+He made a low-altitude, high-speed pass over Dunsfold Aerodrome, Hawker's home airfield.
+He then took his Hawker Hunter FGA.9 (XF442), a single-seater, ground-attack jet fighter, over London at low level.
+He circled the Houses of Parliament three times as a demonstration against Prime Minister Harold Wilson's government, whose defence cuts had impacted the RAF.
+Pollock continued to the Royal Air Force Memorial on the Victoria Embankment and dipped his wings over the memorial in a gesture of respect.
+He then flew under the top span of Tower Bridge.
 He later wrote of the decision to fly through Tower Bridge: